Group Health Insurance for Small Business: A Guide to Choosing the Right Plan Key Takeaways

 Employee Expectations and Retention Goals

-Benefits choices also need to account for what employees actually want.
+Group health insurance choices also need to account for what employees actually want.
 A workforce that has historically received rich group coverage may respond poorly to a dramatic change, even if the new structure is objectively more flexible.
 On the other hand, a younger workforce or one with diverse personal circumstances may actually prefer the ability to choose their own plans over a uniform employer-selected option.

 Individual Coverage Health Reimbursement Arrangements (ICHRAs), established in 2020, represent a fundamentally different approach to employer-sponsored coverage.
-Rather than selecting a group plan and offering it to all employees, the employer using an ICHRA sets a defined monthly contribution amount per employee.
+Rather than selecting a group health insurance plan and offering it to all employees, the employer using an ICHRA sets a defined monthly contribution amount per employee.
 Each employee uses that allowance to purchase their own individual health insurance plan from the ACA marketplace or directly from a carrier.

 This model shifts the approach from defined benefit to defined contribution.
-The employer knows exactly what health benefits will cost each month, with no surprise renewals and no exposure to group claims performance.
+The employer knows exactly what group health insurance benefits will cost each month, with no surprise renewals and no exposure to group claims performance.
 Employees get access to a much broader selection of plans than any single group offering could provide and can choose coverage that fits their personal health needs, preferred providers, and budget.

-For many employers, ICHRA and a traditional group plan are not mutually exclusive.
+For many employers, ICHRA and a traditional group health insurance plan are not mutually exclusive.
 A company might offer a traditional group plan to full-time corporate employees while using ICHRA to provide compliant, flexible coverage to part-time staff, seasonal workers, or employees at acquired locations where existing plans are not yet integrated.
 This hybrid approach allows employers to meet diverse workforce needs with a single coherent benefits strategy.

 Regardless of which plan structure you choose, compliance obligations follow.
 Employers with 50 or more full-time equivalent employees are subject to the ACA’s employer mandate, which requires offering minimum essential coverage that meets affordability standards or facing potential penalties.
-Both group plans and ICHRA can satisfy this mandate when structured correctly.
+Both group health insurance plans and ICHRA can satisfy this mandate when structured correctly.

 ACA reporting requirements, including Forms 1094-C and 1095-C, apply to applicable large employers regardless of plan type.
 For employers managing an ICHRA, there are also notice requirements that must be satisfied before employees can be offered the benefit.
 Working with a benefits partner that handles compliance as part of the overall service model, rather than as an add-on afterthought, can make the difference between staying on the right side of these rules and facing costly penalties.

-Navigating the range of group insurance options available is genuinely complex.
+Navigating the range of group health insurance options available is genuinely complex.
 The cost of making the wrong choice extends beyond premium dollars.
 Poor benefits decisions affect employee morale, turnover, and your company’s ability to compete for talent.

 Decisely is built to make this process simpler and smarter for growing businesses.
 As a full-service benefits brokerage and HR technology company, Decisely gives employers access to fully insured, level-funded, self-funded, and ICHRA solutions, all through a single platform.
 Rather than working with multiple vendors for different parts of the benefits puzzle, employers get one trusted partner that covers the full picture.

 Decisely centralizes benefits administration, payroll and carrier integrations, compliance reporting, and employee self-service enrollment in one place.
 Instead of manual uploads and duplicate data entry, everything syncs automatically to keep records accurate and reduce administrative burden.
-Employees get a clean, guided enrollment experience and access to a U.S. based Concierge Team that can answer questions by phone, email, or live chat.
+Employees get a clean, guided enrollment experience and access to a U.S.-based Concierge Team that can answer questions by phone, email, or live chat.

 Every Decisely client is also paired with a dedicated Client Success Manager, a real expert who understands your business, helps you evaluate options at renewal, and serves as a strategic partner throughout the year.
 When decisions need to be made quickly or a compliance question comes up, you have someone to call who already knows your situation.
+Get started with Decisely to explore the group health insurance options that fit your company and your team.